AWAJI NINGYÔ JÔRURI Inherit

 With the 30th anniversary of the founding of Mihara High School, the "Mihara High School Awaji Puppet Tree Even Doll Association" was established by Mihara High School art club students and volunteer staff in 1981, and was created by a puppet master in Naruto City.
 Activities begin with Mr. Motomine Un.

-From 1983, the "Mihara Community College Kiotozukuri Introductory Course" started with the participation of local people, and from 2010, the activity place was moved to the Awaji Ningyo Joruri Museum in Minamiawaji City and the activity is continued.
+From 1983, the "Mihara Community College Kiotozukuri Introductory Course" was started by soliciting the participation of local people, and from 2010, the activity place will be Minamiawaji City.
+AWAJI NINGYÔ JÔRURI Moved to the museum and continues activities.

 After Mr. Sakumoto retired, Mr. Ryoichi Fujino will be instructing.